YtenSoftware/Nety/sphinx-doc/intro.rst

 Overview
 ---------

-ciscoconfparse is a Python_ library, which parses through Cisco IOS-style configurations.
+nety is a Python_ library, which parses through Cisco IOS-style configurations.
 It can:

 - Audit existing router / switch / firewall / wlc configurations